blue-hexagon/Experiment-Repository/README.md

 # Experiments
-Repository for various small standalone programs or experiments
+Repository for various small standalone programs or experiments.

+All headings below corresponds to a file located in the root of this repository, which contains the source code.

 ## FileStego
 Simple program that encodes and/or decodes a Python payload as harddrive files.